Rohit8y/MocoFSD/README.md

 ---

 ### [***Fine-Tuning***](#) <a name="finetune"></a>
-Using the pre-trained model we have given the option to fine-tune on four downstream datasets: Stanford Cars, Stanford Dogs, FGVC Aircraft, and DTD.
+Using the pre-trained model we have given the option to fine-tune on five downstream datasets: Stanford Cars, Stanford Dogs, CIFAR100, FGVC Aircraft, and DTD.
 To optimise these models for the downstream task, run:

 ```
 python main.py -h